 Now that the power is off, position a stepladder under the fan, climb up and remove the fan cover by pulling it toward you.
 It should easily unsnap and fall into your hands, but if not, reach behind the cover and squeeze the metal claps holding it in place to release it.
 This exposes the fan, and you'll see that it's plugged into a receptacle in the fan housing.
 Unplug it.

-To remove the fan, look for a tab or spring clip on one side of the mounting bracket and push that in while you pull that side of the bracket toward you.
+To remove the fan, look for a tab or spring clip on one side of the mounting bracket and push that in while you pull that side of the bracket toward you (some fans may be secured with screws, which you simply remove).
 Once the edge clears the tab, the entire bracket will come out and the fan with it.
 Take the entire assembly to the store so you can buy an identical one or one with the same size bracket that will fit in the housing.

 Removing Housing With Attic Access

 If you want to install a different model fan, you'll also have to remove the housing.
 Since it's nailed or screwed to the ceiling joists, this is a bit more challenging than simply removing the fan.
 While you're still on the ladder, you can start by unscrewing the receptacle cover plate and disconnecting the electrical wires.
 The rest of the procedure is best done from the attic if you have access.

 Once you're in the attic, you can pull out the electric cable and cap the wires for safety, then pull the duct hose off the housing after removing the tape or cable tie holding it on.
 The housing is supported by brackets affixed to the joists, and when you remove the screws or nails holding them, the housing will be free, and you can take it away.